‘INVASION OF THE DINOSAURS’

 The 1976 edition of the book has a cover art by Chris Achilleos.
 The cover art is interesting as it has the Doctor with dinosaurs and London in the background and a pterodactyl with a cartoon sound effect going ‘KKLAK!‘ This is unusual to have ‘Doctor Who’ book with a sound effect of ‘KKLAK!’ on it!

 I was hoping to get that 1976 edition of the book to see what it was like.
 Instead I got the 1993 edition with artwork by Alistair Pearson.
 Now there’s nothing wrong with Alistair Pearon’s artwork.
-But the book is simply called as ‘Invasion of the Dinosaurs’; not ‘Doctor Who and the Dinosaur Invasion’.
+But the book is simply titled as ‘Invasion of the Dinosaurs’; not ‘Doctor Who and the Dinosaur Invasion’.

 Despite these niggles I have, the book was enjoyably interesting to read and listen to.
 I’ve read/listened to previous novelizations by Malcolm Hulke on ‘Doctor Who’ stories by him and not by him.
 So I looked forward to finding out how he novelized this adventure and removed the padding.